Raphael: Roman period

-Vatican "Stanze"
+Vatican 'Raphael Rooms'

 In 1508, Raphael moved to Rome, where he resided for the rest of his life.
 He was invited by the new pope, Julius II, perhaps at the suggestion of his architect Donato Bramante, then engaged on St. Peter's Basilica, who came from just outside Urbino and was distantly related to Raphael.
 Unlike Michelangelo, who had been kept lingering in Rome for several months after his first summons, Raphael was immediately commissioned by Julius to fresco what was intended to become the Pope's private library at the Vatican Palace.
 This was a much larger and more important commission than any he had received before; he had only painted one altarpiece in Florence itself.
 Several other artists and their teams of assistants were already at work on different rooms, many painting over recently completed paintings commissioned by Julius's loathed predecessor, Alexander VI, whose contributions, and arms, Julius was determined to efface from the palace.
 Michelangelo, meanwhile, had been commissioned to paint the Sistine Chapel ceiling.